 Information for Potential Advisees

-Potential doctoral students should contact me before appylying.
+Potential doctoral students are encouraged to contact me before applying.
 It is important that we ensure that we have similar interests and goals prior to the review of applications.
 Further, there are several things to consider and ask prior to applying to work with any faculty advisor.
 Finding a person with whom you can work is often more important, in my opinion, than finding a person sharing your same research interests; quality mentorship involves more than simply providing field training and discipline advising.
-Read these articles from The Grad Cafe, Inside Higher Ed, and Stanford Grad School for insights into what to consider when seeking a mentor for your graduate journey.
+Read these articles from Columbia Graduate School, The Medium, Inside Higher Ed, CMU ML Blog and The Grad Cafe for insights into what to consider when seeking a mentor for your graduate journey.

-Potential doctoral program applicants are strongly encouraged to contact any of my current and former graduate students to find out more about their experiences both as a student at FIU and working under my supervision.
-Questions you may want to consider asking include my mentorship style, opportunities for career development, and their general graduate school experiences.
+It is critically important to gather perspectives about the graduate student experience from graduate students.
+Potential doctoral program applicants are strongly encouraged to contact any of my current and former graduate students to find out more about their experiences, both as doctoral students at FIU and working under my supervision.
+The links provided on the left offer a comphensive overview of key questions you may want to consider asking; please go through these to ensure you get accurate and relevant information.